Avoid the costly OP-1 filing mistakes that stall new motor carriers: name mismatches, wrong authority type, late BOC-3, insurance gaps, and more.

 - Does the EIN on the OP-1 match the IRS confirmation letter for that same entity?

-- Is there a plan for BOC-3, insurance, and (for brokers) the surety bond that puts all three on file before the 21-day vetting window closes?
+- Is there a plan for BOC-3, insurance, and (for brokers) the surety bond that puts all three on file within 20 days of the FMCSA Register notice?

 If any of those three answers is “no,” the application is likely to stall during vetting.
 Fixing up front costs minutes; fixing after the hold costs weeks.

 Bottom line: Most OP-1 delays trace back to a name mismatch, a missing BOC-3, a late BMC-91 insurance filing, or a broker who forgot to start the surety bond.
 Each is mechanical to fix before filing and expensive to fix after.
-Treat the 21-day vetting window as a deadline for the parallel filings, not as dead time.
+Treat the 20-day clock that starts at the FMCSA Register notice as a hard deadline for the parallel filings, not as dead time.